ryanseiyu/JavaSmartSemicolon/README.md

 # JavaSmartSemicolon README

-"JavaSmartSemicolon is a Visual Studio Code extension that automatically adds semicolons to the end of Java lines that require them.
+JavaSmartSemicolon is a Visual Studio Code extension that automatically adds semicolons to the end of Java lines that require them.

 ## Features

 It uses regular expressions to identify lines that end with a Java declaration or a method call without a semicolon, and adds the missing semicolon at the end of the line.
 The extension also checks if a line ends with a closing parenthesis and adds a semicolon if necessary, but only if the line does not start with a dot.
-This saves time and reduces errors when writing Java code, and helps ensure that your code is properly formatted and free of syntax errors."
+This saves time and reduces errors when writing Java code, and helps ensure that your code is properly formatted and free of syntax errors.

 ## Requirements